sheinsight/reactive/README.md

 }
 ```

-You can easily restore the initial state.
+You can easily restore to initial state.

-> We used the latest [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) API.
-If your target browser version is too low, please ensure that the polyfill is loaded correctly.
+> The newer [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) API is used, consider adding a polyfill if needed.

 ```tsx
 import { store } from "./store";